Skip to main content

 What You Learned

-• Design and implement a task-specific agent using the BR-ADK
+• Design and implement a task-specific agent using BAT-ADK

 • Define an Agent Card and Agent Config for agent registration